westgardN/499-Capstone-Project/README.md

 ### How do I get set up? ###

-If you don't have the source you first need to clone the repository.
+If you don't have the type you first need to clone the repository.

 * git clone https://bitbucket.org/partyofv/ics499_project_alpha.git